5 things to look out for in your first payslip

 You may find other deductions from your net pay, for things like:

-Pension: New laws on pension contributions mean that you'll see 8% of your net pay go towards your pension (although your employer will be putting in at least 3%).
+Pension: New laws on pension contributions mean that you'll see 8% of your net pay go towards your pension (although your employer will be putting in at least 3% of this).
 Whilst it might be disheartening to know that you won't see that money again for a long time, this is a well-needed nudge towards saving for retirement, and the money you invest now should be worth a lot more in the long run!

 5. Your net pay